wso2/wso2-qa-artifacts/products/wso2_EI/message_brokering/jms_clients/mb/README.md

   - CARBON_DEFAULT_PORT - Default port MB is "5672".
 If you changed the offset of MB, change the port accordingly.
   - msgCount - Number of messages going to subscribe (After recieving this number of messages, connection going to close)
   - queueName - Name of the queue going to subscribe
+Note: When you are running subscriber for queue, it should be already available in MB (This is not needed after MB 4.0 release)

 3. MBTopicPublisher.java
   - CARBON_DEFAULT_HOSTNAME - Default hostname is "localhost".
 If you are using remote MB, use hostname accordingly.